-This light and tangy easy lemon cake recipe is easy to adapt for your allergy needs and other dietary needs.
-You must try Easy Lemon Cake, which is inspired by crazy cake or wacky cake recipes.
+This light and tangy easy lemon cake recipe is easy to adapt for your allergy needs.
+Easy Lemon Cake is inspired by crazy cake or wacky cake recipes, which you can use milk, water, or your favorite dairy free beverage.

 Disclosure: I am a brand ambassador for Rodelle Vanilla and love using their amazing products which are produced in a nut free facility.